 No!
 Not unless you signed up for them or gave consent for telemarketing calls.
 (If you did, the company making the calls must offer an easy way for you to opt out and stope the calls.)

-When the Telephone Consumer Protection Act was passed, predictive dialers were in their infancy.
+When the Telephone Consumer Protection Act was passed in 1991, predictive dialers were in their infancy.
 We didn’t yet have text messaging.
 Spoofing phone numbers wasn’t even on anyone’s radar, nor was ringless voicemails.

 Despite the many increases in technology since 1991, the law hasn’t kept up.
 Quite frankly, if the law was rewritten today, telemarketers would roll out some new gimmick tomorrow.
-Thankfully, a federal judge in Michigan had the common sense to say “no” to ringless voicemail technology.
+Thankfully, every court to address the issue has had the common sense to say “no” to ringless voicemail technology.

 Telephone Consumer Protection Act & Ringless Voicemail